 We need to work through a number of steps in the settlement process before we can start making payments.
-The Implementation Plan for Settlement Distribution Scheme gives a timeframe for each step.
+The Implementation Plan for Settlement Distribution Scheme gives a time frame for each step.

-If you disagree with a decision we’ve made about your income compliance refund, you can ask us to review our decision.
+If you disagree with a decision we’ve made about your Income Compliance refund, you can ask us to review our decision.
 You also have the right to appeal all decisions.